 Multiple views can appear at the same time only if multiple windows are opened to display them in.
 Changing a view alters the current windows, it does not open a new one.

-Illustrator provides the following ways to preview how aspects of artwork will look when printed or viewed on the web or a mobile device:
+Illustrator provides the following ways to preview how aspects of artwork look when printed or viewed on the web or a mobile device:

 Overprint Preview mode (View > Overprint Preview)

 Provides an “ink preview” that approximates how blending, transparency, and overprinting appear in color-separated output.